skamalj/datasets/README.md

 nested-tpch/load_nested_data.sh

+If impala falls short on memory while running the scripts then update the "impala daemon memory limit" to 8GB.
+You find this in Cloudera Manager -> Impala -> Configuration -> Resource Management.

+You may need to change the database names based on what volume of data you have created using tpch scripts.
+The volume/size parameter is appended to database name by tpch scripts.
+In my case it was tpch_flat_orc_2.

+By the way, my cloudera setup is on gcloud and instructions are [over here](https://my-bigdata-blog.blogspot.com/search/label/Cloudera)

 # Retail DB Dataset
 This is retail db database which is provided  along with cloudera VMs.
 If you are installing cloudera on your own, this DB is not installed with it.